thatblindgeye/screenreader-outputs/basic html tags/general_basic_tags.md

 **Screen reader:** "An example of what preformatted text can look like."

-**Examples Note:** The screen reader did not give any indication that the first example was using a `<pre>` tag nor was there any discernible difference between either example, but the `<pre>` tag should still be used when applicable.
+**Examples Notes:** The screen reader did not give any indication that the first example was using a `<pre>` tag nor was there any discernible difference between either example, but the `<pre>` tag should still be used when applicable.

-**Note:** When using the `<pre>` tag to create an image with text characters, for example, one should provide an alternative caption for screen readers.
+When using the `<pre>` tag to create an image with text characters, for example, you should provide an alternative caption for screen readers.
 Check out the [MDN page on the pre tag](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/pre#accessibility_concerns) for an example.

 <br><br>